 Figure ES2.
-2100 SLR vulnerability for the 104 study sites throughout the Southern California region.
+2100 SLR Habitat Change Index (HCI) for the 104 study sites throughout the Southern California region.

 The work presented here is part of an ongoing effort to ensure the resiliency of coastal systems by establishing unified regional goals and management strategies.
 The project collaborative is known as the Southern California Wetlands Recovery Project (SCWRP), which consists of 18 agencies, including academic and governmental research institutions, regulatory agencies, and non-profit organizations, whose roles include coastal research, management, and regulation.
 Our findings will aid the SCWRP directly by providing insight on what systems are vulnerable to SLR.
-The results of our analysis will inform where additional efforts are needed to mitigate negative impacts and where there are data gaps in our current understanding of the factors contributing to SLR vulnerability.
-Our regional vulnerability model provides a screening level assessment that can be used to prioritize and support more detailed site-specific investigations, and will provide a platform to prioritize future work based on greatest vulnerabilities or uncertainties.
+The results of our analysis will inform where additional efforts are needed to mitigate negative impacts and where there are data gaps in our current understanding of the factors contributing to SLR response.
+Our regional habitat change model provides a screening level assessment that can be used to prioritize and support more detailed site-specific investigations, and will provide a platform to prioritize future work based on greatest vulnerabilities or uncertainties.